-Unsolved Mysteries was first broadcast in January of 1987, and is one of the longest running programs in the history of television.
-Each episode features four to five segments profiling real-life mysteries and an update of a case which has been solved.
-Segment categories include: murder, missing persons, wanted fugitives, UFOs, ghosts, paranormal, missing heirs, amnesia, fraud, among others.
+Each original Unsolved Mysteries episode features four or five real-life mysteries and often an update about a case which was solved.
+Segment categories include murders and unexplained deaths, missing persons, wanted fugitives, UFOs, ghosts, mysterious creatures, missing heirs, lost loves, amnesia, fraud, arson, and treasure.